 Even in their time they where capable of 80 MPH and a 40 mile range before needing to recharge the lead acid batteries.
 With the powerful 220 AC charger in the trunk it took about twenty minutes to get another forty miles of driving range.
 This was just the kind of car the gas companies and car manufactures didn't want me to own.

-With a fiberglass body modeled after the early Berlinetta Ferrari and the Italian chassis this seemed to be the dream car to spend hours a day parked on the Los Angeles freeways.
+With a fiberglass body modeled after the early Berlinetta Ferrari and the Italian Fiat chassis this seemed to be the dream car to spend hours a day parked on the Los Angeles freeways.
 This was the start of Electric Vehicle Concepts.
-In the late 1970's along with our sister company Spherical Fiberglass Designs we began creating our own original Electric Vehicle Concepts.
+In the late 1970's along with one of our sister companies, Spherical Fiberglass Designs we began creating our own original Electric Vehicle Concepts designs.

-In the 1980's the Spherical Designs Organization along with Electric Vehicle Concepts relocated from the polluted Los Angeles area to Charlotte, North Carolina to be closer to the NASCAR racing hub and build our own car building facility.
+In the 1980's the Spherical Designs Organization along with Electric Vehicle Concepts relocated from the polluted Los Angeles, Californa area to Charlotte, North Carolina to be closer to the NASCAR racing hub and build our own car building facility.
 It has been the ideal source for chassis and suspension components designed to handle the weight of lead acid battery powered high speed electric vehicles.

-In 2003 we retired from racing gas powered vehicles and relocated to Charleston, South Carolina where we turned our interest to electric propulsion for sail and power boats.
+In 2003 I retired from racing gas powered vehicles and relocated to Charleston, South Carolina where we turned our interest to electric propulsion for sail and power boats.

 We continue in 2020 to design and build electric vehicle concepts for companies around the world along with electric conversions of cars, yachts and motorcycles.